decenomy/FLS/doc/tor.md

 ## 1. Run Flits-Core behind a Tor proxy
 ----------------------------------

-The first step is running SSS behind a Tor proxy.
+The first step is running FLS behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy